ashutoshmjain/gita/src/how.md

     ![privacy](./privacy.png)

-    .. btw , if you did that , you may not be able to load most of the websites (eg facebook or Instagram)  because ..well you know why ! :-)
+    .. btw , if you did that , you won't be able to load most of the websites (eg facebook or Instagram)  because ..well you know why ! :-)

 # About this book [grr - online resource]

-As you will see when you toggle the chapters, this web app has three sections :
+As you will see when you toggle the chapters, this web app has two main sections :

 - The first section — `Mathura` is a historical narrative that discovers the "writing revolution" when humans adopted “written word” as primary medium for preserving knowledge.
-I believe this revolution took place around seven thousand years ago when `Krishna Dwaipayana` scribed `Maha-Bharata`.
+I believe this revolution took place around seven thousand years ago when `Krishna Dvaipayana` scribed `Maha-Bharata`.
 Study of this first major shift in human cognition — from spoken to written word — makes a fascinating quest narrative.
 And at the same time, it might resolve the dilemmas we face as we are moving from analog to increasingly digital realm.
-- I also believe that the knowledge that `Krishna` (also known as `Ved Vyasa`) wanted to communicate was summarized in `Bhagvad Gita`.
+- I also believe that the knowledge that `Dvaipayana` (also known as `Ved Vyasa`) wanted to communicate was summarized in `Bhagvad Gita`.
 He carefully, by design, kept it center-folded in a highly immersive narrative.
 So immersive that even after seven thousand years, the `Maha-bharata` is still as interesting a read as the day it was written.
-Thus the **second section** of this online resource provides original translation of `Bhagvad Gita`, followed by my essays discovering core concepts of Gita — from the vantage of a technical writer.
-This ‘vantage’ may be useful to "tech-savvy" readers who desire to see `Gita` in prevailing rationale of popular science.
+Thus the **second section** of this online resource provides original translation of `Bhagvad Gita`, followed by my essays discovering core concepts of Gita — this vantage of a technical writer.
+This ‘point of view’ may be useful to "tech-savvy" readers who desire to see `Gita` in prevailing rationale of popular science.
 - The third section `Maha-Bharata` is the original translation of the entire epic, done by `Kisari Mohan Ganguly`, at the beginning of last century.
 I highly recommend reading his [preface](http://mahabharata.shutri.com/) to review the guiding motivations of translation work — an immense task without the luxury of modern computing tools.

     As said above, `Mahabharata` is too big to provide effective "mdBook search" feature..
 My goal is to reformat this work in web-app format for obvious comfort of consumption on smart devices and search - it is a work in progress. `Maha-bharata` and this translation is in public domain, thankfully received from [sacred-texts](https://www.sacred-texts.com/).
 The benefit of reading it at [mahabharata.shutri.com](https://mahabharata.shutri.com) is obvious comfort of this presentation format (except for the sluggish search :-)